capstone-engine/capstone/docs/cs_v6_release_guide.md

 - TriCore: No support in LLVM.
 - Alpha: No support in LLVM.

-- HPPA: No LLVM architecture.
+- HPPA: Not a LLVM architecture.
 Alias are not supported.

 ## Breaking changes